 \subsubsection{Approximate quantum models}

-An attempt to use the quantum description of the system and measurements for the estimate of the failure probability of the previous section was presented by \citet{WinterJPA14}.
-The author considers quantum effects $Q_i$ that are $\varepsilon$-close, in the operator norm, to the ideal projectors $P_i$ associated with each direction $i$, so that
+An attempt to use the quantum description of the system and measurements for the estimate of the failure probability of Sec.~\ref{ssec:KS_ineq} was presented by \citet{WinterJPA14}.
+Winter considered quantum effects $Q_i$ that are $\varepsilon$ close in the operator norm to the ideal projectors $P_i$ associated with each direction $i$, such that

-In the paper, this is given the name $\varepsilon$-{\it precise quantum} ($\varepsilon$-PQ) model.
+\citet{WinterJPA14} called this $\varepsilon$-precise quantum ($\varepsilon$-PQ) model.
 Note that in principle $\varepsilon$ can be estimated through a tomographic characterization of the measurement.
-It is now tempting to equate the $\varepsilon$ from the $\varepsilon$-ONC model (as defined above) with the $\varepsilon$ from the $\varepsilon$-precise quantum model, the reason being that they each constitute a distance measure in their respective realm.
-In the following, we briefly review how this identification can play a role in contextuality tests according to \citet{WinterJPA14}.
+It is now tempting to equate the $\varepsilon$ from the $\varepsilon$-ONC model (as previously defined) with the $\varepsilon$ from the $\varepsilon$-precise quantum model, the reason being that they each constitute a distance measure in their respective realms.
+In the following, we review how this identification can play a role in contextuality tests according to \citet{WinterJPA14}.